BestTimesToVisit.com Logo

 culture

 Learn a few basic Korean phrases like 'Annyeonghaseyo' (hello) and 'Kamsahamnida' (thank you).
-While many younger Koreans speak some English, showing an effort to use their language is greatly appreciated and can open doors to warmer interactions, especially in smaller shops or local eateries.
+While many people in tourist areas speak some English, a little effort goes a long way and is greatly appreciated by locals, especially when ordering food or asking for directions.

 money